 One of the compulsory documents you need while staying in Belgium is health insurance.
-If you hold and EHIC, you will be permitted to have access to healthcare just the same price as Belgian citizens.
-If you do not have any, you will need to purchase a health insurance or you make sure that your current policy is valid for your stay in the country.
-Furthermore, in any case, you must join a ‘mutuelle’ in order enjoy health insurance benefits.
+If you hold an EHIC, you can have access to healthcare at just the same price as Belgian citizens.
+If you do not have any, you will need to purchase health insurance or make sure that your current policy is valid for your stay in the country.
+Furthermore, in any case, you must join a ‘mutuelle’ in order to enjoy health insurance benefits.

-Belgium is blessed with three official languages: Dutch (Flemish), French and German.
+Belgium has three official languages: Dutch (Flemish), French and German.
 Even though there are courses taught in these languages, the majority of the courses are taught in French.
 This does not mean that you cannot study in English language as English language is widely spoken in the country and a lot of the university courses are taught in the language.

 To apply for any of the Belgian official languages, you must pass the language proficiency tests.
 These tests are the standards for validating your language skills.
-However, if you are not able to pass the language tests, there are courses offered to help you improve your language tests.
+However, if you can’t pass the language tests, there are courses to help you improve your language tests.

 Student Visa Application

 Before applying for a student visa in Belgium, you will have to be sure of your admission.
-For the visa application process, you will be required to demonstrate your acceptance letter from the university as proof of admission.
+For the visa application process, you will have to demonstrate your acceptance letter from the university as proof of admission.

 Get the email address of the consulate or embassy and book an appointment with them.
 Upload the required documents and within the next two days, you will receive a response confirming your appointment.
 If at all you would want to change your appointment, let the embassy know.
 The sooner you start your visa application, the better for you because the number of people applying for a visa might be a factor that would delay your own visa.